aduffy70/LabNotes/_posts/2019/2019-05-13-Sphagnum-subsecunda-biogeography-project-regroup.md

     - I - Shannon's Information Index
       - From GENALEX HFP tab (HDP in macrophyllum)
     - Pairwise Fst of clusters
-      - From GENALEX FstP tab
+      - From GENALEX FstP tab (R hierfstat for macrophyllum since GENALEX doesn't report Fst for haploids)